AOEpeople/aoe_technology_radar/radar/2017-03-01/grunt.md

 other alternatives such as [Gulp](http://gulpjs.com/) emerged in the meantime and proved to be a better pick for the majority of our teams.

-We have two main reasons for discarding Grunt in favor of other tools:
+We have two main reasons for discarding Grunt in favor of other ui-and-devices:

 ### Speed
-If a decent amount of tasks is reached, Grunt is known to run slower than other tools, because it heavily relies on I/O operations and always stores the result of one task as files on the disk.
+If a decent amount of tasks is reached, Grunt is known to run slower than other ui-and-devices, because it heavily relies on I/O operations and always stores the result of one task as files on the disk.

 ### Configuration